blakemcbride/common-lisp-3/README.md

 5. Common Lisp 3 supports tail recursion elimination.

-This repository contains code that adds items 1, 2, and 3 to ANSI Common Lisp.
+This repository contains code that adds items 2, and 3 to ANSI Common Lisp.

-**This code has problems and will be corrected when time permits.**

 Items 4 and 5 are already a part of the SBCL Common Lisp implementation.

+Item 1 is a work in progress.

 ## Usage